 measurement_description=My measurement

 Artificially delay the start of the measurement by the given time.
-If the value is 0, the measurement starts as soon as possible.
+If the value is 0, the measurement starts as soon as possible once triggered.

 milliseconds